 - By 2018, Millennials will have the most spending power than any generation.
 [Bazaar]

-Let us take a look at some of the millennial marketing trends out there:
+Let us take a look at some of the millennial influencer marketing trends out there:

 - User Generated Content: It is a great way to engage millennials and move them further down the conversion funnel, as they trust it 50% more than any type of media.

-- Influencer Marketing: Millennials do place more trust into social media influencers.
-60% of millennials have said that they would buy a product which has been suggested by a YouTube influencer.
+- Influencer Marketing: Millennials do place more trust in social media influencers.
+60% of millennials have said that they would buy a product that has been suggested by a YouTube influencer.

 - Live Streaming: Live video is exploding for Millennials.
-Facebook has also jumped to fray with live streaming feature which is available to everyone.
+Facebook has also jumped into the fray with a live streaming feature that is available to everyone.

 - Mobile First: Millennials are the mobile generation, especially when an overwhelming 87% have their phones by their side every second of the day.

+It’s easy to do Influencer marketing campaigns with the millennial audience.
 It is one of the best ways to gain the attention of millennials and woo them with your products and services.
-Influencers have the ability to talk to millennials like they are one of them.
+Influencers can talk to millennials like they are one of them.
 The recommendations from influencers are highly trusted compared to those that come straight from brands.

-Therefore, the most important part in executing an influencer marketing campaign is to choose your influencers wisely.
-They should be expert in the subject and willing to engage with the target group.
-So, collaborating with social media influencers and bloggers to target millennials is an area with huge potential for marketers particularly in industries like beauty and fashion, travel, gadgets, lifestyle and luxury, and more.
+Therefore, the most important part of executing an influencer marketing campaign is to choose your influencers wisely.
+They should be experts in the subject and willing to engage with the target group.
+So, collaborating with social media influencers and bloggers to target millennials is an area with huge potential for marketers, particularly in industries like beauty and fashion, travel, gadgets, lifestyle and luxury, and more.

 By letting influencers experience and experiment with your product or services and letting them talk about it, you can leverage their current audiences and reach your ideal customers.

-92% of consumers rely on referrals from people they know over anything else when making purchases – and every time you have a doubt on the effectiveness of influencer marketing, just remind yourself of this statistic.
+92% of consumers rely on referrals from people they know over anything else when making purchases – and every time you doubt the effectiveness of influencer marketing, just remind yourself of this statistic.

 How to Approach Influencers?

-If you want your product to get featured in some post from a blogger or a social media celebrity, one of the simplest method is to ask.
-Most of the influencers publicly provide their contact information in their profiles and are open to promote products.
+If you want your product to get featured in some post from a blogger or a social media celebrity, one of the simplest methods is to ask.
+Most of the influencers publicly provide their contact information in their profiles and are open to promoting products.